madandev02/madandev02/README.md

 ### Welcome to my GitHub profile!
-🎯 I'm currently transitioning into a full-time **Fullstack Development** and mobile development as a hobby.
+🎯 I’m currently transitioning into a full-time Fullstack Developer role, with mobile development as a personal passion.
-My solid background in IT support, networking, systems administration, and cybersecurity supports my growth as a software developer.
+My solid background in IT support, networking, systems administration, and cybersecurity strengthens my growth as a versatile software developer.

-💻 I'm actively learning and building projects with technologies like **Java (Spring Boot)**, **Python (Flask, Django)**, and **JavaScript (Node.js, React)**.
+💻 I’m actively learning and building projects with Java (Spring Boot), PHP (Laravel), .NET (C#), Python (Flask, Django), and JavaScript (Node.js, React).
-I also have experience with databases such as **MySQL, PostgreSQL, MongoDB**, and tools like **Docker, Git, Linux, AWS**.
+I also have experience with databases like MySQL, PostgreSQL, MongoDB, and tools such as Docker, Git, Linux, and AWS.

-🚀 Focused on creating scalable, efficient backend systems, APIs, and services, while gradually expanding my frontend and mobile skills with **React** and **Flutter**.
+🚀 I focus on creating scalable, efficient backend systems, APIs, and services, while expanding my frontend and mobile skills with React and Flutter.
+I’m open to opportunities in backend, fullstack, and mobile development, both freelance and full-time.

 <br/>